 Or, well, yes.

-But I didn’t care, for I had no idea when the next such moment of solitary bliss would present itself.
+But I didn’t care, for I had no idea when the next such moment of solitary bliss would be at hand.

 So off I went.